 How was your experience with the UX program?
 What were the highlights and challenges?

 Overall, I had a very positive experience with the UX Design Program.
 The courses are easy to follow along and the supplemental articles are very helpful.
 While it was challenging to find the motivation to study after working a full day at the plant, I was able to figure out a good routine for getting my classwork and projects done.

-You recently started a new job at Oracle—congratulations!
+After graduating you landed your first job at Oracle!
 Can you tell me about that?

 I started working at Oracle as a UX designer in April 2021.
 I joined the Oracle CX (Customer Experience) group that focuses on cloud-based CRM (Customer Relationship Management) solutions.
-I am working on a team of three designers, designing wireframes and user flows for features that are tailored to communications service providers (ex.
+I was working on a team of three designers, designing wireframes and user flows for features that are tailored to communications service providers (ex.
 ATT, Verizon).

 That sounds great!
 How did you get the job?